kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/comment_resilier_le_private_cloud/guide.en-gb.md

 Following your request, a termination confirmation email is sent to you at the address linked to the OVHcloud account.

 You can also find this email in your OVHcloud client space.
-Click on your name at the top right and then on `Service emails`{.action}.
+Click on your name at the top right and then on `My messages`{.action}.

 ![Cancellation validation](/pages/assets/screens/control_panel/product-selection/right-column/service_emails.png){.thumbnail}